 Since they are meant for industrial cutting jobs and not designed for beginners, they are often very expensive.

 Chainsaw vs. Reciprocating Saw.
 Which is Better?

 If you believe that a chainsaw is the only type of saw that you can use for cutting logs, branches, and trees, you are wrong.

-Reciprocating saw is a kind of saw that many people use and it’s found to be much more efficient than the chainsaw in many cases.
+A Reciprocating saw is a kind of saw that many people use and it’s found to be much more efficient than a chainsaw in many cases.

 Put simply, a reciprocating saw could be a better option when you want to prune smaller trees and branches.